DeVinci-FabLab/Invoice-templates/.github/ACKNOWLEDGMENTS.md

 ### @cmichi/latex-template-collection

-We inspired our work for the single and multi page invoices from the `invoice` template of the `@cmichi/latex-template-collection` project.
+We inspired our work for the single page invoice from the `invoice` template of the `@cmichi/latex-template-collection` project.

 ```plaintext
 Copyright (c)